Chiqo-ke/AlgoMaestro/README.md

 # AlgoMaestro - Chat-Driven Algorithmic Trading Agent

-A sophisticated AI-powered trading agent that converts natural language strategy descriptions into production-ready algorithmic trading systems with automated execution, backtesting, and risk management.
+An AI-powered trading agent that converts natural language strategy descriptions into production-ready algorithmic trading systems with automated execution, backtesting, and risk management.

 ## Problem Summary (What Traders Struggle With)